paretoman/votekit/src/pages/architecture.md

             * For 1D, an array of objects: {x,w,densityProfile}.
 * Candidates
     * Candidate represents a single candidate.
 It keeps its state, works with undo, and has render functions.
-    * CandidateAdd manages a list of candidates and adds new ones.
+    * CandidateList manages a list of candidates and adds new ones.
         * Registrar is the component that manages the list.
         * CandidateCommander is the component that handles commands for each Candidate.
     * CandidateSim deals with dragging the Candidate for a particular sim.